HenryCowan/EMG-Gaming/Rpi_end/unit tests in RPI end/GPIO interrupt monitor unit/README.md

 ## Unit-tested: GPIO interrupt thread
-The GPIOlis is a thread which will listen for a the GPIO interrupt pulse.
+The GPIOlis is a thread which will listen for a the GPIO interrupt pulse, which tell the sys a new A-D conversion is ready.
 In this test demo, the thread listens to the GPIO 1(PIN 12) from the RPi and interacts with the debug class in the main function which outputs a 'conversion ready' signal.
 The GPIO monitoring is used to detect the 'conversion_ready' signal of the ADS1115 in continous mode (8us pulse for every conversion in continous mode) from the Alrt pin of the ADS1115 to the GPIO of the RPi.

 ---